spllr/tabler/README.md

 ```

-The string the above exaple will look like:
+The generated string from the exmaple will look like:

 ```
 col1;col2;col3